Familial hypertriglyceridemia: Treatment

 Treatment for familial hypertriglyceridemia should focus primarily on reducing serum triglyceride levels.
 If an individual has co-morbid conditions, ensuring that they are adequately addressed will aid in obtaining a more normal baseline lipid panel.
 Current guidelines suggest that when evaluating individuals with familial hypertriglyceridemia there should be special attention paid to their risk of developing cardiovascular disease in individuals with mild to moderate hypertriglyceridemia.
 Individuals with severe hypertriglyceridemia should be promptly evaluated for the possibility of developing pancreatitis.
 The initial treatment for severe hypertriglyceridemia consists of beginning an individual on fibrate therapy in an attempt to normalize triglyceride levels.
 Fibrates such as fenofibrate or gemfibrozil are considered first-line therapy for the disease.
 Adjunctive niacin therapy can be used for individuals who are unable to decrease triglyceride levels through fibrate monotherapy.
 Niacin is especially useful for individuals who have a high risk of getting pancreatitis.
 A fish oil supplement can also be used as it has been shown to incur a significant reduction to both triglyceride and VLDL levels.
 If properly managed, individuals with familial hypertriglyceridemia have a fairly good prognosis.
 If therapy is successful, these individuals do not have uncontrolled severe triglycerides and VLDL.
 It is important to educate individuals on possible secondary causes of elevated lipid profiles.
 Proper management of the secondary causes provides a good prognosis for overall individual health.

 Epidemiology

 Familial hypertriglyceridemia can follow an autosomal dominant monogenic inheritance pattern.
 The frequency of heterozygous carriers of certain pathologic mutations in the LPL gene can range from 0.06% to 20%.
-It is important to note that dissimilar mutations can confer varying degrees of underlying pathology.
+Dissimilar mutations can confer varying degrees of underlying pathology.
 However, most cases of familial hypertriglyceridemia follow a polygenic inheritance pattern involving mutations in multiple genetic foci.